jina-ai/jina/.github/2.0/cookbooks/Flow.md

 #### Callback Functions

-Once a request is done, callback functions are fired.
+Once a request is made, callback functions are fired.
 Jina Flow implements a Promise-like interface.
 You can add callback functions `on_done`, `on_error`, `on_always` to hook different events.
 In the example below, our Flow passes the message then prints the result when successful.
 If something goes wrong, it beeps.
 Finally, the result is written to `output.txt`.